estherkxy/GA_Projects/Capstone/README.md

 In addition to the conversion to binary datasets, other basic data cleaning and pre-processing were also done.
 Including using a [tweet processor library](https://pypi.org/project/tweet-preprocessor/) which makes it very easy to clean tweets.

 After cleaning and processing the data, different models were trained and tested for comparison to determine which is the best performing model.
 To have something to compare our models against, we can use the normalized value of y which is the percentage of y within our target.
 This represents the simplest model we can use, where assigning a post randomly will give us a 65% chance of classifying it as a non-negative tweet.
 This will serve as a baseline for our model evaluation.
-This also shows that our model is imbalanced.
+This also shows that our dataset is imbalanced.

 <img src='./data/images/baseline.png' content-align="center">